Roger A. Caras: Career

 Caras won an Emmy Award for his reporting.
 His books include The Bond and his last book, Going for the Blue: Inside the World of Show Dogs and Dog Shows, which was published in time for the 2001 Westminster competition.

 Caras’s work with and on behalf of animals led to his 1991 election as the 14th president of the American Society for the Prevention of Cruelty to Animals, the oldest humane-treatment-of-animals organization in the United States.
 During his tenure, the ASPCA expanded its care, protection and education programs, and adopted a number of internal practices to improve its work.
 Caras retired in 1999 and became president emeritus, acting as a consultant and public speaker for the organization.

 Death and afterward

 Caras made his home in Freeland, Baltimore County, Maryland, where he and his wife, Jill Langdon Barclay, maintained a farm that became home for a variety of animals.
 In 2001, in the last year of his life, Caras shared his farm with 12 dogs (7 Greyhounds, 3 retrievers and 2 hounds), nine cats, all of mixed origin, five horses, two cows, a pair of alpacas and a llama.
+Caras died on February 18, 2001, from complications of a heart attack he had in December.
 After his death, his wife, his son, Dr. Barclay Caras, and daughter, Pamela Caras, requested that people wishing to honor his memory donate memorial contributions to the ASPCA in his name.